Harry-Heath/Unity-Lattice/README.md

 ## WIP
 Just ironing out a few kinks at the moment and have some TODOs left.
 But feel free to take a look around.
+I will likely convert this to a package structure rather than project soon and separate examples and tests into another repository.

 <br/>
 <div align="center">